shikijs/shiki/scripts/changelog/README.md

     ```
 - Ensure `CHANGELOG.md` contains no new entries since last commit.
 For example, if last release was `0.14.0`, ensure no log is above `### 0.14.0`
 - `pnpm run changelog`
-- Change the new entry's version `0.x.x` to the to-be-released new version
+- Change the new entry's version `0.x.x` to the to-be-released new version, and make other changes as you see fit
 - That's it!
 Commit the changes with a message like `chore: changelog`